This Irish Christmas roast goose recipe is the ideal turkey alternative.

 Around Victorian times another traditional Christmas feast was roasted goose or roasted turkey.
 In Victorian times, most Londoners would have been familiar with the "goose club", which was a method of saving to buy a goose for Christmas.

-Goose clubs were popular with the working-class, who paid a few pence a week towards the purchase of a Christmas goose.
+Goose clubs were popular with the working class, who paid a few pence a week towards the purchase of a Christmas goose.
 The week before Christmas, London meat markets were crammed with geese and turkeys, many imported from Germany and France, although some were raised in Norfolk, and taken to market in London.

 The birds were walked from Norfolk to the markets in London and to protect their feet the turkeys were dressed in boots made of sacking or leather and geese had their feet protected with a covering of tar.
-The traditional Christmas goose was featured in Charles Dickens' "A Christmas Carol."
+The traditional Christmas goose was featured in Charles Dickens's "A Christmas Carol."

-Nowadays, if you sit down with a typical family on Christmas day, the starter is probably going to be prawns or smoked salmon.
-The main course is more than likely to be turkey, often free-range and the bigger the better, although goose has been making a bit of a comeback, and for the vegetarian in the family (there's always one) a nut roast is normally served with potatoes (roasted, boiled, mashed, or maybe all three), vegetables (including the devil's vegetable - brussel sprouts), roasted parsnips, and stuffing with gravy and bread sauce.
+Nowadays, if you sit down with a typical family on Christmas Day, the starter is probably going to be prawns or smoked salmon.
+The main course is more than likely to be turkey, often free-range and the bigger the better, although goose has been making a bit of a comeback, and for the vegetarian in the family (there's always one) a nut roast is normally served with potatoes (roasted, boiled, mashed, or maybe all three), vegetables (including the devil's vegetable - Brussel sprouts), roasted parsnips, and stuffing with gravy and bread sauce.
 This is usually followed by Christmas pudding; a rich fruit pudding served with brandy sauce or brandy butter.